 4. The LSA includes your Google reviews star rating

 The LSA showcases your Google reviews star rating (maximum of 5 stars) and the number of reviews that your law firm has received on your ad.
 While it is not required to have a Google My Business (GMB) listing to have an LSA, you can link your GMB reviews if you would like to do so.
 As we’ve mentioned in a previous article, LSA-specific reviews are very important.
 Verified LSA reviews are from real clients who signed up for your services via the LSAs, which helps to cut down on fake reviews, although they still exist on GMB.
 The reviews help your ad stand out on the SERP and further aid in establishing trust and credibility with potential clients.
 About 90% of consumers have a tendency to trust companies with good online reviews.

 5. You get “call tracking” built in

 You can easily track your calls, correspond with leads, and listen to recordings via the LSA Leads dashboard.
 Per Google’s support page, recordings for legal verticals are retained for two months and then destroyed.
 In addition, there are several organizational tools to help you manage your leads (e.g., you can indicate when a lead is booked, completed, or archived).
-While LSAs don’t yet have the same tools available as Google Ads to analyze performance and how you’re doing relative to the competition, Google could release updates in the future.
+While LSAs don’t yet have the same tools available as Google Ads for lawyers to analyze performance and gain competitive insight, Google could release updates in the future.
 Currently, you can see some metrics for the LSAs in Google Ads, such as impressions and total daily budget.